 - First-In, First-Out (FIFO): This model takes a running aggregate view of COGS, assuming that you will both purchase and sell the same unit first.
 FIFO will most closely match costs with your ending inventory on your balance sheet.

 - Last-In, First-Out (LIFO): This model assumes you sell your newest inventory first.
 Since LIFO reflects current costs regardless of current inventory, LIFO results in a higher reported COGS.

 For more detail on these four models for COGS, see our past posts on calculating costs of goods sold.

 Accounting firm Ledger Gurus give a fantastic explanation for the form and function of COGS.

 “At the end of each month you should have revenue and COGS on your profit and loss statement reflective of the margin you enjoyed on those products at the time of their sale.
 Then, your balance sheet should also show an inventory balance reflective of all the product you have remaining.
 Together, these two numbers give you an accurate picture of where you stand with inventory and COGS and, more importantly, where you stand on gross margin.”

 But what costs actually go into calculating COGS?
 Here are some of the main costs associated with cost of goods:

 COGS is included as a separate line on your balance sheet, but it’s not the only line.
-COGS measures the direct acquisition cost of the items that you sell; but your profitability is dependent on many other costs.
+COGS measures the direct acquisition cost of the items that you sell.
+Your profitability depends on many other costs.

 Other traditional overhead costs include employee salaries in marketing or sales, utility bills, warehousing costs and more.
-While these are not typically included in COGS, they certainly affect your e-commerce business’ profitability.
+These costs certainly affect your profitability.